Bringing data minimization to digital wallets at scale with general-purpose zero-knowledge proofs: Related Implementations and Academic Work

-\paragraph{Hyperledger AnonCreds} There are plenty of \ac{ssi} implementations, and arguably none of them currently occupies a dominant role in terms of its distribution~\citep{sedlmeir2021digitalidentities}.
-However, the Hyperledger AnonCreds~\citep{hyperledger2022anoncreds} that build the foundation of Hyperledger Aries~\citep{linux2022aries} and related implementations, such as the \ac{aca-py}~\citep{schlatt2022eprescription} and several compatible digital wallets such as the esatus, Lissi, and Trinsic wallet~\citep{sartor2022ux} are arguably among the implementations with the most sophisticated privacy functionalities.
+There are plenty of \ac{ssi} implementations, and arguably none of them currently occupies a major role in terms of practical adoption~\citep{sedlmeir2021digitalidentities}.
+The Hyperledger AnonCreds~\citep{hyperledger2022anoncreds} that build the foundation of the protocols specified by Hyperledger Aries~\citep{linux2022aries} and related implementations, such as the \ac{aca-py}~\citep{schlatt2022eprescription} and several compatible digital wallets (e.g., esatus, Lissi, and Trinsic)~\citep{sartor2022ux} are arguably among the implementations with the most sophisticated privacy functionalities.
 The technical backbone of Hyperledger AnonCreds goes back to work by~\citet{camenisch2001efficient}, building on purpose-specific \acp{zkp}.
-They enable not only selective disclosure but also hide the signature of the credential, the binding public key, allow proving non-revocation with a zero-knowledge set-membership proof that does not expose the credential's serial number, and support range proofs.
-Besides Hyperledger AnonCreds, this work builds the foundation of IBM's Identity Mixer~\citep{bichsel2009idemix} underlying the \ac{irma}~\citep{alpar2017irma} and European ARIES research project~\citep{bernabe2020aries}.
-Similar features, yet with even higher performance and shorter proof sizes, are provided by the approach of~\citet{sudarsono2011efficient} through moving from an \ac{rsa}-based approach to pairing-based \ac{bbs+} signatures~\citep{boneh2004short}.
+They enable not only selective disclosure but also hide the issuer's digital signature on the credential, as well as the binding public key.
+Moreover, they allow proving non-revocation with a zero-knowledge set-membership proof that does not expose a credential-specific identifier, such as a serial number or revocation~ID.
+Lastly, they support range proofs.
+Besides Hyperledger AnonCreds, \citep{camenisch2001efficient} builds the foundation of many other implementations of anonymous credentials~\citep{kakvi2023sokanonymouscredentials}, such as IBM's Identity Mixer~\citep{bichsel2009idemix} underlying the \ac{irma}~\citep{alpar2017irma} and European ARIES research project~\citep{bernabe2020aries}.
+Similar features, yet with substantially higher performance and smaller proof sizes~\citep{andrea2023clvsbbs}, are provided by the approach of~\citet{sudarsono2011efficient} through moving from an \ac{rsa}-based approach to short signatures based on elliptic curve pairings, first suggested by \ac{bbs}~\citep{boneh2004short}.
+Related anonymous credentials designs are known as \ac{bbs}+.
+Some digital wallet implementations build on this work~\citep{mattr2023bbs,dockio2022bbslegosnark}, and also the \ac{aca-py} has recently integrated \ac{bbs}+ credentials~\citep{acapy2022}.
+Besides these distinguished streams, there is also a variety of constructions building on slightly different special-purpose and efficient cryptographic primitives, such as blind signatures~\citep{paquin2011uprove} and attribute-based signatures~\citep{kaaniche2016abs}.
+Originally, the Hyperledger AnonCreds were strongly connected to a public permissionless blockchain network that provides a \ac{pki} and revocation registries~\citep{schlatt2021kyc}.
+Since then, multiple other projects have combined anonymous credentials with blockchains~\citep{maram2021CanDID,halpin2020nym,abraham2020revocable,muth2022towards}.
+For instance, \citep{abraham2020revocable} use a blockchain network for managing timely attestations of non-revocation that the verifier can use even if it is off-chain, and \citep{muth2022towards} support the verification of \acp{vp} using \ac{cl}-based anonymous credentials in smart contracts.